erinrwhite/ndlc-invisible/README.md

 ### how it went

 The response to the project after we launched was overwhelming.
 We not only were VCU's most popular tweet of the year; our project also made the front page of the Richmond Times-Dispatch, got attention on Virginia public radio, and netted us news coverage from across the U.S. We heard from researchers all over, from a full professor in Germany to a curious teenager in Palo Alto.
 It's clear that the site resonated with many people.
 And it's still out there, getting us the occasional tweetstorm or news article.

+# unifying theme 1

+In taking a 30,000 foot view we wanted to look at some themes that united these projects.
+For us a theme that really resonated was that the technical part of our projects was often easiest.
+The non-technical parts - strategic, sociocultural and legal issues that we had to consider as well, we might have spent more time on!

+Strategically all of us operated under some unspoken assumptions that digital projects will inevitably be more discoverable.
+When put on the web, these projects reach a wider audience and are potentially subject to wider scrutiny as well!
+Our efforts were to both educate visitors on these diverse topics and also honor the subjects of our projects and amplify their voices.
+This is a delicate balance and one that is amplified by virtue of being online for the world to see.

+Whether we enunciated it or not, our projects also sought to fill gaps in current library initiatives (not just our own but others').

+And, each project had goals in itself, whether we stated it or not.
+These goals drove our processes.
+AND, because no digital project on earth is neutral, these goals too were strategic and opinionated.
+And that is okay.

+Looking at cultural factors, there is a clear connecting thread of amplifying the voices of racial and ethnic minorities and illuminating white supremacy.
+These projects document artifacts of social movements that inform the larger picture of discussions about racism in the world.
+This also affected who and how we reached out to audiences, and the timing for our projects.
+We could not ignore current events and the cultural context especially in America as the Black Lives Matter movement gained widespread attention.

+We also needed to pay close attention to the legal aspects of our projects.
+The Customary Law project dealt with issues of international public policy.
+And for the Freedom now collection, for example, ownership and copyright issues for the photos needed to be ironed out.

+So, a lot of things outside of technology to consider when working on a digital project.